Image Slider

 What’s Japan's most popular beer?

-According to country-wide consumption, Asahi Super Dry is the most popular Japanese beer in Japan.
+Based on nationwide consumption data, Asahi Super Dry is the most popular Japanese beer in Japan.
 Its main competitor is Sapporo Premium.
-For its signature dry but crisp flavor, it’s arguably the most popular Japanese beer outside of the country as well.
+Known for its dry yet crisp flavor, the Asahi Super Dry is probably the most popular Japanese beer outside of the country as well.

 What are the most popular Japanese beer brands?

 Asahi, Sapporo, Kirin and Suntory are the major players in the Japanese beer scene.
-Each company carries multiple labels and sub-brands (think Asahi’s Super Dry and Maru F), so you’re likely to find one that suits your beer preferences.
+Each company offers multiple labels and sub-brands, such as Asahi Super Dry and Maru F, making it easy to find one that suits your taste.

 Can you find craft beer in Japan?

 Yes!
-Some of Japan’s oldest breweries have been around since the 1880s, but today, Japanese craft beer breweries and microbreweries are also on the rise.
-Each prefecture boasts both old and new craft beer bars and specialty stores offering interesting brews featuring local ingredients and regional influences or brewing techniques.
+Some of Japan’s oldest breweries date back to the 1880s, and today, Japanese craft beer breweries and microbreweries continue to grow in number.
+Each prefecture features both long-established and newer craft beer bars and specialty stores offering unique brews made with local ingredients and regional brewing techniques.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.